Psychosis Symptoms, Causes and Effects

 Since the drugs that are used in the treatment of psychosis typically don’t produce a high, they are generally not considered addictive.
 Antipsychotic drug addiction is therefore quite rare.

 Questions of psychological dependence aside, it is possible to become physiologically dependent on some antipsychotic drugs.
 Dependence and withdrawal are always potentially hazardous and should only be undertaken under the supervision of a licensed medical practitioner.
 For help in finding resources in your area, please call .

 Any kind of medication overdose is serious.
 If you believe that you or another person may have overdosed on drugs of any kind, please seek medical attention immediately, as this could easily become a life-threatening emergency.

 Depression and Psychological Problems

 Depression and psychological problems go hand in hand.
 Often, the depression is an entirely natural response to chronic mental health issues, while at other times, the depression may stand alone as a disorder in its own right.
 Depression in any form has the potential to greatly reduce a person’s quality of life and may even lead to attempts at suicide.
-If you are depressed or you know somebody who might be, please call 1-888-997-3147(Who Answers?) as soon as you can to get the help you need.
+If you are depressed or you know somebody who might be, please call as soon as you can to get the help you need.

 Dual Diagnosis: Addiction and Psychotic Disorders